 Consider replacing your curtains with thicker ones for the next few months.

 Ensure they are not blocking radiators, as this will stop them from working efficiently.
-Keep windows firmly closed in the winter to stop cold air getting in through tiny openings, but keep curtains open during the day so sunlight can warm up your rooms.
+Keep windows firmly closed in the winter to stop cold air from getting in through tiny openings, but keep curtains open during the day so sunlight can warm up your rooms.

 Dr Steve Buckley, head of data science at Loop, the energy-saving smart meter app, said: “Depending on the size of your house, you may only need to spend around £20 on foam lagging – a cost you’ll soon make back.